KieronOC/CI-MP1/README.md

 I have pushed all the code to GITHUB and have published the main branch (there is only a main branch) at https://kieronoc.github.io/CI-MP1/.

+For the time being the social media links are direct at the BBC News website.

 This link opens the website from all the devices I have tested it on.